etsuba19/haleta_flutter_edition/README.md

 Features

 User Management (CRUD): Users can sign up, log in, and update their profile.
 Admins can create, read, update, and delete users.
 Users can retake quizzes to improve their scores.

 Quiz Management (CRUD): Admins can create, edit, and delete quiz questions.
 The system supports multiple-choice question types.
-Timed Quizzes & Auto-Submission: Each quiz includes a countdown timer.
-When time runs out, answers are automatically submitted.

 Testing

 The app includes three types of tests:

 test/
 ├── unit/

 ├── widget/